-Instead of getting down on your hands and knees, let powerful garden tillers do the work for you.
+Instead of getting down on your hands and knees to ready your soil by hand, let powerful garden tillers do the work for you.

 Garden Tillers come in three types:

 Front-tine tillers work more like their smaller counterparts, cultivators.
 They're great for tilling established beds and stirring up slightly loose soil.